 Hypocritical Humor: He keeps telling Yuuji to take notice of Shouko already.
 Despite the fact he can't notice two girls liking him.

-I Am Not Right-Handed: Subverted — he believed he could win a Summoned Being battle because nobody knows he's actually left-handed.
+I Am Not Right-Handed: Subverted—he believed he could win a Summoned Being battle because nobody knows he's actually left-handed.
 The result was less than optimal.
-Funnily, the outcome of the battle leads said opponent to underestimate him when they battle six months later in a Japanese History match later on in Volume 10.
+Funnily enough, the outcome of the battle leads said opponent to underestimate him when they battle six months later in a Japanese History match in Volume 10.

 Idiot Hero: Dear God, yes.
 Though he starts to grow out of his idiocies over time.

 If It's You, It's Okay: Apparently thinks homosexuality is wrong (and initially didn't even believe it was real), yet has no problem with confessing to Hideyoshi, buying fanservice-y pictures of him from Kouta, or getting a nosebleed from seeing him topless.
 He frequently mistakes him as one of the two token girls in class together with Mizuki, although at times he also considers Minami as one.
 At other times he ignores Hideyoshi's true gender altogether.